Opening the Enquiry: statute: single enquiry - case owner

 Before beginning an enquiry you should ensure that all areas of the return have been risk assessed so that all those which need checking are identified.
 You should avoid taking a blinkered approach to the enquiry and should use it as an opportunity to consider other aspects of the taxpayer’s compliance with their obligations.
 For example, filing returns for other years or paying tax, or complying with obligations as an employer.

-This may involve consideration of whether specialist offices such as SI, see EM0320, or HNWU, see EM0860, have an interest in the case, as they too are bound by the single enquiry rule.
+This may involve consideration of whether specialist offices such as Specialist Investigations (SI) or the High Net Worth Unit (HNWU), have an interest in the case, as they too are bound by the single enquiry rule.
 You should be able to identify these cases by checking the entries in Self Assessment Notes.

 Once the decision to issue a notice of enquiry has been made, the enquiry should be opened in the following way.